What This Covers

 Contingent Beneficiary

-A contingent beneficiary is entitled to profit from an estate only upon the occurrence of a specific event, which is commonly when a primary beneficiary dies or refuses payment prior to the payout.
+A person entitled to profit from an estate only upon the occurrence of a specific event, which is commonly when a primary beneficiary dies or refuses payment prior to the payout.

 Decedent